okeefm/s3g/doc/gcode_protocol.markdown

 Parameters

-    Axes = List Of All Present Axes
+    axes = List Of All Present Axes feedrate = F
-    Feedrate = F
-    Timeout = Hardcoded timeout of 60 seconds
+    timeout = Hardcoded timeout of 60 seconds

 ## G162 - Home given axes to maximum
 Instruct the machine to home the specified axes to their maximum position.